crowdwave/flood/README.md

 22. In **copy mode**, the destination must be specified in the format: `s3://{profilename}/{bucketname}/filepath_or_name`.
 23. The program must extract the **profile** and **bucket** directly from the S3 URI.
 24. The program must **validate the profile** and **bucket** by checking the credentials file and the structure of the `incoming` and `incoming_tmp` directories.
+25. The program must dynamically create bucket directories (if they don't exist) during **copy mode** operations.
+   - The necessary bucket directory structure must be created in both `incoming_tmp` and `incoming` as needed.
-25. In **copy mode**, the program must support an **optional recursive copy** (using typical command-line syntax such as `-r` or `--recursive`).
+26. In **copy mode**, the program must support an **optional recursive copy** (using typical command-line syntax such as `-r` or `--recursive`).
     - If the recursive flag is used, it should copy directories and all their contents to `incoming_tmp`.
-26. After the file or directory is copied into `incoming_tmp`, it must be **moved** to the corresponding location in `incoming`.
+27. After the file or directory is copied into `incoming_tmp`, it must be **moved** to the corresponding location in `incoming`.
-27. If a directory or file is copied, it must respect the profile and S3 bucket structure, meaning files are placed in the correct subdirectory based on the profile and bucket specified in the S3 URI.
+28. If a directory or file is copied, it must respect the profile and S3 bucket structure, meaning files are placed in the correct subdirectory based on the profile and bucket specified in the S3 URI.

 #### Directory Handling:
-28. An `incoming_tmp` directory with the same subdirectory structure as `incoming` must be created, where files are initially copied.
+29. An `incoming_tmp` directory with the same subdirectory structure as `incoming` must be created, where files are initially copied.
-29. All new files must be first copied into the appropriate subdirectory of `incoming_tmp` for each profile and bucket.
+30. All new files must be first copied into the appropriate subdirectory of `incoming_tmp` for each profile and bucket.
-30. Once a file copy is complete in `incoming_tmp`, the file should be moved to the corresponding location in the `incoming` directory, which is monitored by `fsnotify`.
+31. Once a file copy is complete in `incoming_tmp`, the file should be moved to the corresponding location in the `incoming` directory, which is monitored by `fsnotify`.
-31. When the program starts, it must first delete the **entire contents** of the `incoming_tmp` directory to ensure it is empty before continuing.
+32. When the program starts, it must first delete the **entire contents** of the `incoming_tmp` directory to ensure it is empty before continuing.
-32. After deleting the contents of `incoming_tmp`, the program must proceed with creating all required directories for profiles and buckets under `incoming_tmp`, `incoming`, `processing`, `failed`, and `completed`.
+33. After deleting the contents of `incoming_tmp`, the program must proceed with creating all required directories for profiles and buckets under `incoming_tmp`, `incoming`, `processing`, `failed`, and `completed`.

 #### File Processing:
-33. Files are processed by **copying them to the target S3 profile** using the **Golang AWS SDK**.
+34. Files are processed by **copying them to the target S3 profile** using the **Golang AWS SDK**.
-34. The program must ensure that the file is fully uploaded to the S3 bucket before moving it to the `completed` directory.
+35. The program must ensure that the file is fully uploaded to the S3 bucket before moving it to the `completed` directory.
-35. If the S3 upload fails, the program must log the error and move the file to the `failed` directory for retry or manual intervention.
+36. If the S3 upload fails, the program must log the error and move the file to the `failed` directory for retry or manual intervention.

+#### Bucket Validation Against S3 Server:
+37. Before copying any files to a bucket, the program must **validate the existence of the bucket on the S3 server**.
+   - The program must:
+     1. Query the S3 server for a list of buckets using the AWS SDK's `ListBuckets` function.
+     2. Ensure that the bucket specified in the S3 URI (or derived from the directory structure) exists on the server.
+   - Example:
+     ```go
+     client.ListBuckets(context.TODO(), &s3.ListBucketsInput{})
+     ```
+38. If the bucket does not exist on the S3 server, the program should:
+   - Log an error indicating that the bucket does not exist.
+   - Skip the operation for that specific bucket.
+   - Example:
+     ```
+     Error: Bucket 'mybucket' does not exist on S3 server.
+     ```

 #### Credentials Search:
-36. The program must search for the AWS credentials file using the **same algorithm** as the AWS CLI, before falling back to the file provided as an argument (see the AWS credentials search algorithm below).
+39. The program must search for the AWS credentials file using the **same algorithm** as the AWS CLI, before falling back to the file provided as an argument (see the AWS credentials search algorithm below).

 #### Logging and Output:
-37. The program must output **detailed logging** and **information** about each action it performs, including file movements, copying, and S3 uploads.
+40. The program must output **detailed logging** and **information** about each action it performs, including file movements, copying, and S3 uploads.

 ---